aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/cis-al2-eks/build-custom-ami/index.en.md

 ```
 Clone the repo for building a custom Amazon EKS AMI with CIS hardening script.
 The code used in this solution is available in GitHub.
 Please clone the repository to prepare for the walkthrough.
 The hardening scripts by default applies both Level 1 and Level 2 [CIS benchmark for Amazon Linux 2](https://www.cisecurity.org/benchmark/amazon_linux).
+Customer can edit the file ~/environment/amazon-eks-custom-amis/scripts/cis-benchmark.sh pior to AMI build if they have a requirement to disable any specific control.
+The Iptables rules prescribed by CIS hardening can restrict some Pod communication.
+These rules may need to be reviewd and accordingly modified or disabled, depending on application requirements and security priorities, to allow Kubernetes' kube-proxy to fully manage Pod networking.

 ```bash
 cd ~/environment